Amutha37/part2-redux-notes-frontend/README.md

 Clicking happens with the method click of the userEvent-library.

 The expectation of the test verifies that the mock function has been called exactly once.

+At the moment of writing (28.1.2022) there is a mismatch between the version of a dependency jest-watch-typeahead that create-react-app and user-event are using.
+The problem is fixed by installing a specific version:
+`npm install -D --exact jest-watch-typeahead@0.6.5`